leighmcculloch/go-static/README.md

 # static [![Build Status](https://travis-ci.org/leighmcculloch/static.svg?branch=master)](https://travis-ci.org/leighmcculloch/static)

 A library for generating static websites from any Go web app that uses `net/http`.

+## Why

+Building static websites with existing frameworks like [middleman](https://github.com/middleman/middleman) is easy, but large websites can be slow. [hugo](https://github.com/spf13/hugo) is a popular option if you need to convert content using templates, but not if you have a go web app that you want to make static.

-It helps you use build static websites that are dynamically generated from sources like RSS feeds, databases, APIs, etc by calling each handler registered and saving the output as files.
+[static](https://github.com/leighmcculloch/static) helps you use build static websites that are dynamically generated from sources like RSS feeds, databases, APIs, etc by calling each handler registered and saving the output as files.

 ## Install